 "Basket with mushrooms for a hedgehog"

-To perform this drawing, you can use both watercolor and gouache.
-First, the children make a pencil sketch of mushrooms, and then finish drawing (without a pencil outline) a basket.
+To complete this drawing, you can use both watercolor and gouache.
+First, children make a pencil sketch of mushrooms, and then complete the drawing (without a pencil outline) of the basket.

-1. "We draw with a pencil ovals of hats and legs of mushrooms."
+1. “We draw with a pencil the ovals of the caps and legs of the mushrooms.”

-3. “With beige paint we make an oval into which we enter the mushrooms.”
+3. “We use beige paint to make an oval into which we write mushrooms.”

-5. “Let the background dry for 1-2 minutes and apply a pattern of cells with brown paint.”
+5. “We let the background dry for 1-2 minutes and apply a pattern of cells with brown paint.”

-1. "Dip the brush in brown paint and draw a twig."
+1. “Dip the brush into brown paint and paint a twig.”

 3. “We draw berries on each branch, making dots with orange or red paint.”

-4. “Dip the brush again in green paint, draw branches for the leaves, making them thin but long.”
+4. “Dip the brush into the green paint again and paint the branches for the leaves, making them thin but long.”

-5. “Now we stick the leaves, applying the bristles of the brush in one direction to the long green branches.”
+5. “Now we apply the leaves by applying the bristles of the brush in one direction to the long green branches.”

 "Amanita"

-This drawing can be an illustration for a poem or a fairy tale, and since it is done with felt-tip pens, it takes a little less time to create it.
+This drawing can be an illustration for a poem or fairy tale you have listened to, and since it is done with felt-tip pens, it takes a little less time to create.
 That is why such pictures can be supplemented with accompanying elements (in this case, butterflies, clouds, etc.).

 1. “We start by drawing the contours of the tree.”